paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - No breaking changes to the Runner Framework.
   - Minor refactorying of implementation.
-  - If incremented or reset to 0, it must be updated for all files (.h, .c, and .md) to the same minor value, even if the file was not otherwise modified with patch reset to 0.
+  - If incremented or reset to 0, it must be updated for all files (.h, .c, and .md) to the same minor value (even if the file was not otherwise modified) with patch reset to 0.

 - Major
   - Major additions to the APIs.